The College Preparatory School: Lincoln-Douglas Debate

 College Prep's former Lincoln-Douglas debate team used to regularly compete at the Tournament of Champions, the National Speech and Debate Tournament, and the California State Championship.
 In 2008, a College Prep lincoln-douglas debater placed third in the California State Championship.

 California Round Robin

-College Prep hosts an annual round-robin policy debate tournament known as the "California Round Robin" every February, where top policy, lincoln-douglass, and public forum debate teams in the country are invited to participate.
+College Prep hosts an annual round-robin policy debate tournament known as the "California Round Robin" every February, where top policy, Lincoln-Douglas, and public forum debate teams in the country are invited to participate.
 Rounds are held on the school campus and in conference rooms provided by the Oakland office of the Reed Smith law firm.
 The California Round Robin is unique from traditional tournaments in that the school invites experts on the year's resolution to judge the final rounds.
 Because the final round is held the night before the popular California Invitational tournament at UC Berkeley, it is usually well attended by the invitational's competitors.